 This is accomplished using the Network Time Protocol (NTP) to interrogate time servers through a network connection.
-A time server could be an in-house computer that is equipped with a GPS receiver, or a radio receiver locked to signals from the NIST radio station WWV.
+A time server could be an in-house computer or dedicated time server that is equipped with a GPS receiver, or a radio receiver locked to signals from the NIST radio station WWV.
 Alternatively, public time servers may be used which are accessible through an Internet connection.

-Connecting to the Network
+Connecting to the Internet